Tony308/qac-cv-management-system/README.md

 ## Front-end: ReactJS
 _____

-Note: _Requires Node.js installed on machine_
-To start the React frontend:
+Note: _Requires Node.js installed on machine.
+Does not support version 8.x_ To start the React frontend:
   1. Open a terminal in the frontend directory
   2. Execute: